For years you have heard that the best way to prepare lobster meat and get the most taste out of this animal is to throw them into boiling water.

 After reading through all of the above, you may wonder if there are any humane ways to cook your lobster at home.

-While some sites like PETA suggest going vegetarian and not eating lobster and other animals at all, there are a few other methods that are generally accepted for cooking a lobster without being cruel to them.
+While some sites like PETA suggest going vegan and not eating lobster and other animals at all, there are a few other methods that are generally accepted for cooking a lobster without being cruel to them.

 The best way to cook your lobster without being cruel is to make them not feel pain.